shopware/docs/guides/plugins/plugins/plugin-fundamentals/using-npm-dependencies.md

 Shopware's storefront as well as administration is based on the build system [Webpack](https://webpack.js.org/).
 Webpack is a source file bundler: In essence it bundles all the source files into a single `bundle.js` to be shipped to a browser.
 So in order to make Webpack aware of the new dependency, we have to register it and give it an alias/pseudonym so that the package can be bundled correctly.

-To do this we create a new folder called "build" under either `Resources/app/storefront` or `Resources/app/administration`.
+To do this, we create a new folder called "build" under either `Resources/app/storefront` or `Resources/app/administration`.
 In this build folder we create a new file with the name `webpack.config.js`.
 We thereby make it possible to extend the Webpack configuration of Shopware.

 ```javascript
 module.exports = (params) => {